 THE CUSTOMERS FOREST – THE 1 FOR 1 PRINCIPLE

-There are now nearly 16 million trees growing in Barlinek’s Customers Forest!
+There are now over 17 million trees growing in Barlinek’s Customers Forest!

 The “1 for 1 ” scheme covers forestry inspectorates in 4 provinces – Lubuskie, Western Pomerania, Pomerania and Wielkopolskie.
 The programme has been conducted in Ukraine since 2007, and nearly half a million trees have been planted there so far.
 The most recent addition to the programme is Russia, where Barlinek can boast of a legacy of 137 thousand saplings.